Reading at Montpelier

 Writing at Montpelier

 In Foundation, children are taught standard letter formation.
 We use the Read, Write, Inc. resources to support our teaching.
-When digraphs and trigraphs are introduced, they are joined.
 Throughout the Summer Term, children who are ready, are encouraged to start adding entry and exit strokes to their letters.
 In Year One, all modelled writing becomes pre-cursive with entry and exit strokes.
 All children are taught how to write in this style.
 In Year Two and beyond, all modelled writing is fully cursive.
 Children are encouraged to start joining as soon as they are ready.
 Children are taught handwriting explicitly and at every opportunity when they are writing.
 Any child, who finds any aspect of handwriting difficult, will be supported and appropriate intervention will be put in place.

 Children at Montpelier use a pencil to write with.
 Every year, children have the opportunity to ‘earn’ a pen licence.
 If their handwriting and spelling meets all of the expectations for their year group, then they are rewarded with a pen licence and pen!
 This process starts again as all children move up to the next year group.